nathanchamorro1/habitflow/README.md

-# About HabitFlow
+# HabitFlow
-# To run the program for testing, use python -m flask run.
 # Keeping track of habits and routines can be quite difficult for many people.
-In order to encourage more people to create and maintain habits, we wanted to create a website in order to motivate people.
+In order to encourage more people to create and maintain habits, we wanted to create a website in order to motivate people

-READ FIRST:
-To run HabitFlow locally, you must install these modules before you run it:
+IMPORTANT: To run HabitFlow locally, you must install these modules before you run it:

 Flask: pip install flask
 Flask-Login: pip install flask-login